alsongard/Orbituary_Web_Application/README.md

 3. Login to the admin dashboard ``http://address:port/admin``

-There are 3 views namely:
+There are 3 views namely:ls

 1. Home view : /
 2. userview/ : for displaying deceased details
 3. usercreate/  : for entering deceased details